monyarm/NovelVM/README.md

 ### 7.6) UNIX native, ALSA and dmedia sequencer support

-If your soundcard driver supports a sequencer, you may set the environment variable `SCUMMVM_MIDI` to your sequencer device -- for example, to /dev/sequencer
+If your soundcard driver supports a sequencer, you may set the environment variable `NOVELVM_MIDI` to your sequencer device -- for example, to /dev/sequencer

-If you have problems with not hearing audio in this configuration, you may need to set the environment variable `SCUMMVM_MIDIPORT` to 1 or 2.
+If you have problems with not hearing audio in this configuration, you may need to set the environment variable `NOVELVM_MIDIPORT` to 1 or 2.
 This selects the port on the selected sequencer to use.
-Then start scummvm with the `-eseq` parameter.
+Then start novelvm with the `-eseq` parameter.
 This should work on several cards, and may offer better performance and quality than AdLib emulation.
 However, for those systems where sequencer support does not work, you can always fall back on AdLib emulation.